HackSouth/hacksouth.github.io/_posts/2021-11-24-gettingintoinfosec.md

 ### The Wild Hunt
 Now the real challenge was about to begin, and this was finding and landing that first job in cyber sec. and to make it even harder let’s do it during a pandemic.
-I had more failures than success in this area, <span style=”color: yellow”>but more on that later</span>, and it was starting to feel like it was never going to happen.
+I had more failures than success in this area, <span style="color: yellow">but more on that later</span>, and it was starting to feel like it was never going to happen.
 I had my CV on all the ‘major’ recruitment sites and I was looking for any Entry Level Job within infosec.
 I was searching for keywords such as: Entry Level / No experience / Minimal experience / willing to learn / remote / work from home.
 Job titles I searched for started out like the following: Junior Pen tester / Cyber Sec Analyst / IT Analyst / Pentester / Blue Teamer / SOC Analyst / IT Security Analyst.
 There were instances where I would have received some communication regarding an application, first round interviews, very few screening calls, but unfortunately I still had no luck.

 I then switched up the search criteria on titles to the following in the hopes of landing more interviews.
 I started searching: Database admin / IT admin / IT support / IT helpdesk.
 Because I had experience in these areas and thought if I could get my foot in the door, I could work my way up into where I wanted to be.

 This also didn’t help, I was still in the same position as before, the change didn’t make any difference.
 I still wasn’t getting any interviews or callbacks etc. One thing I did learn however from changing my search titles, was that I was selling myself short.
 If you want to be in infosec, persevere, search for that title, search for that job, go after that company and don’t deviate.

 I eventually started sending my CV to companies who weren’t looking and said that when they are ready to open the doors for new people to keep me in mind.
- **<span style=”color: yellow”>“You lose 100% of the chances you don’t take”[2]</span>**
+ **<span style="color: yellow">“You lose 100% of the chances you don’t take"[2]</span>**

 This stuck with me throughout my journey, I figured if I backed myself to study and make it through that, I should back myself in my pursuit to find that job.
-**<span style=”color: cyan”>Stats for the geeks:</span>**
+**<span style="color: cyan">Stats for the geeks:</span>**

 Just a few rough numbers to paint a picture of how difficult it was to get into infosec, in an entry level position.
-<span style=”color: cyan”>In 2020:</span>
+<span style="color: cyan">In 2020:</span>

 ·         Jobs applied for  -         	             > 180 [approx.]
 ·         Rejections -                    	             >= 126 [approx.]